How to complain

 - You have sent a dispute or appeal but have not received a reply for over 3 months.

-HMRC can accept complaints over the telephone by ringing the tax credit helpline.
+HMRC can accept complaints over the telephone if you ring the tax credit helpline.
 This might be useful if your complaint is about the helpline.
 Normally it is best to write a letter.
 You should set out your reasons for complaining and what it is you would like HMRC to do.

 See Further help for where to send your complaint letter.